 - Press lightly and feel the pulse.
-If you can’t feel anything press slightly harder or move your fingers around until you feel your pulse.
+If you can’t feel anything press slightly harder.

 How to check your pulse

-Once you’ve found your pulse, continue to feel it for about 20-30 seconds.
-Feel your pulse and check if it’s regular or irregular.
+Once you’ve found your pulse, continue to feel it for about 30 seconds.
+Check to see if it feels regular or irregular.
 You can work out your heart rate in beats per minute (bpm) by:

 - counting the number of beats in your pulse after 60 seconds, or

-- counting the beats for 30 seconds and multiplying by two.
+- counting the beats for 6 seconds and multiplying by 10.

 If your pulse feels irregular, you should check for a full 60 seconds.
 If you're concerned, talk to your GP or contact our Heart Helpline.